Parabolic frequency monotonicity for two nonlinear equations under Ricci flow: parabolic frequency of nonlinear equation

 \begin{theorem} Suppose that $M$ is a closed $n$-dimensional Riemannian manifold, $(M,g(t))_{t\in [0,T)}$ is the solution of the Ricci flow $\eqref{RF}$ with bounded Ricci curvature, $-K_{1}g(t)\leq \mathrm{Ric}(g(t)) \leq K_{2}g(t)$, where $K_{1},K_{2}$ are positive constants, and $u(t)$ is a positive solution of the nonlinear equation $\eqref{nonlinear equation}$ with $\eta\leq u(0)\leq A$.
 Then the following holds:

 \begin{itemize}

-\item[(i)] if $h(t)$ is a negative time-dependent function, then the parabolic frequency $U(t)$ is monotone increasing along the Ricci flow.
+\item[(i)] If $h(t)$ is a negative time-dependent function, then the parabolic frequency $U(t)$ is monotone increasing along the Ricci flow.

-\item[(ii)] if $h(t)$ is a positive time-dependent function, then the parabolic frequency $U(t)$ is monotone decreasing along the Ricci flow. \end{itemize} \end{theorem} \begin{proof} Before discussing the monotonicity of $U(t)$, we need to calculate the derivative of $I(t)$ and $D(t)$.
-From Lemma \ref{lemma3.2}, we get
+\item[(ii)] If $h(t)$ is a positive time-dependent function, then the parabolic frequency $U(t)$ is monotone decreasing along the Ricci flow. \end{itemize} \end{theorem} \begin{proof} Before discussing the monotonicity of $U(t)$, we need to calculate the derivative of $I(t)$ and $D(t)$.
+From the proof of Lemma \ref{lemma3.2}, we get an estimate of $v(t)$, recall that $u(t)=\ln v(t)$, which implies